 The sons’ letters are full of questions about family and friends and what was happening in Niagara Falls.
 Frank asked, among many things, about the family dog, Brownie.

 The letters contained virtually nothing about their experiences in the war.
-Happily, they all returned home safely, married, raised families, and enjoyed civilian life as grown men, older and wiser than the boys who had gone off to war.
+Happily, they all returned home safely, married, raised families, and enjoyed civilian life as grown men, older and wiser than the boys they were when they had gone off to war.

 Grace’s older sisters, Philomena (whom everyone called either Mamie or Jenny) and Mary, were already married in 1941.
 Her younger sister, Rose worked at Bell Aircraft making P-39s.
 Rose was my mother.